IBM/ansible-power-linux-sap/roles/powervs_prepare_rhel_sap/README.md

 All settings applied remain persistent across reboot.

 **Note:**
 Ansible playbook may report **Failure/Warning**, if scripts analyse reboot is required for settings applied by it.
-User should reboot thier LPAR, in that case.
+User should reboot their LPAR, in that case.

 ## Dependencies